allanfm0/screen-sound.github/README.md

 # Screen-Sound
- c-sharp training at aura:Learn to program in C# with Object Orientation
+### C-Sharp training at ALURA: Learn to program in C# with Object Orientation

 - Types and Functions in C#:
     - Type variables of different types like string and int for storing different types of data;